MohamedElalawy/Mastering-Embedded-System-Learn-In-Depth/Git/Git_Lecture_Notes.md

+## Introduction

+This file contains my notes from the **Version Control Systems (VCS) lecture** in the **Mastering Embedded System Diploma by Learn In Depth**.

+In this lecture, we explored the fundamentals of version control, with a strong focus on **Git**.
+The notes include **screenshots from our practice sessions** along with **explanations** of key commands and concepts.
+From initializing repositories to branching, merging, and handling commits, these notes serve as a structured reference for working with Git efficiently.

-In this part of my Git learning journey, I focused on setting up a new Git repository for my project.
+setting up a new Git repository for my project.
 Here's what I did step by step:

 1. **Navigating to the Project Directory**: First, I opened my terminal and navigated to the directory where I wanted to initialize the Git repository.
 The path was `E:/Mastering Embedded System Learn In Depth/git/RepoTest`.
 This is where I plan to manage my project files and track changes using Git.